hel-b/color-scheme-api/README.md

 **Tech used:** HTML, CSS, JavaScript, Node.js, Express, color-convert, prism.js

-The color-convert npm package takes incoming query values in hexadecimal format, converts them into HSL values, and applies appropriate alterations in degrees to the original hue value to populate color scheme color values.
-Those values are then converted back hexadecimal before being sent back as a response.
+The 'color-convert' npm package is utilized to convert hexadecimal color values from incoming GET requests into HSL (hue, saturation, lightness) values.
+Hue ranges from 0 to 360 degrees and traverses the color wheel.
+To assign colors for each color scheme, the initial hue value is adjusted by the required number of degrees.
+The HSL values for each color scheme are converted back to hexadecimal format before being sent as a response.